-One of my favorite dishes when eating out is French Onion Soup–steaming broth loaded with onions and melted cheese over croutons.
+One of my favorite dishes which I like to order when eating out at restaurants is French Onion Soup–steaming broth loaded with onions and melted cheese over croutons.
 I was surprised to discover that my children–who dislike onions of any sort in cooked dishes–also like the soup.
 And it is not hard to make at home; a great soup on a cold winter day.

 My introduction to French Onion Soup was at Chalet Brandt Restaurant, a very elegant restaurant in town with traditional French cuisine.
 We’d go there for special occasions such as anniversary and birthday dinners over the years; I always ordered the French Onion Soup.
 It was a sad day when the restaurant closed and eventually the building was torn down.

 I have fond memories of these dining experiences and decided to try to make the soup myself this holiday season.
 It was a hit; leftovers were quickly consumed by my husband.
 Best of all, my kids like the soup–they’ve never liked onions of any sort and I have to hide onions in dishes.